robert-bor/aho-corasick/README.md

 * find words in texts to link or emphasize them;
 * add semantics to plain text; or
-* checki against a dictionary to see if syntactic errors were made.
+* check against a dictionary to see if syntactic errors were made.

 See the [white paper](http://cr.yp.to/bib/1975/aho.pdf) by Aho and Corasick for algorithmic details.